demisto/content/Packs/FeedZoom/Integrations/FeedZoom/FeedZoom_description.md

 This pack aims is to address this issue by automating the collection of endpoint data in the form of an indicator feed.
 This will facilitate validation of the indicators before using them in enforcement points, for example firewalls, proxies, and more.

-Note: This is a beta pack, it might contain bugs.
+Note: This is a beta Integration, which lets you implement and test pre-release software.
+Since the integration is beta, it might contain bugs.
+Updates to the integration during the beta phase might include non-backward compatible features.
+We appreciate your feedback on the quality and usability of the integration to help us identify issues, fix them, and continually improve.